Private Market Update - December 2023

 About the Author

-Craig Derbenwick is Senior Director of Content Strategy at Forge.
-In his role, he leads the development and execution of cross-channel marketing and thought leadership content.
-Prior to Forge, he spent 15 years in financial marketing roles and as a consultant for asset management and fintech companies.
+Craig Derbenwick led the development and execution of cross-channel marketing and thought leadership content at Forge.
+Before his tenure at Forge, he spent 15 years in financial marketing roles and as a consultant for asset management and fintech companies.
 Read more from Craig.

 About Forge